Observation Scheme for the Hunting of Marine Mammals

 NAMMCO appoints international observers to monitor sealing and whaling activities in selected areas in NAMMCO member countries under the Provisions of the NAMMCO Observation Scheme.

 The NAMMCO Observation Scheme is administered by the NAMMCO Secretariat.
 Every year observers are contracted and travel to one or several of the NAMMCO member countries.
 The focus of the observation activities have included the pilot whale hunt in the Faroe Islands and sealing and whaling activities in Iceland, Greenland and Norway.
 Observations take place on board vessels and on shore, in connection with flensing, storage and landing/delivering of the catch.

-The purpose of the Inspection and Observation Scheme is to provide a mechanism to collect reliable information on all kinds of marine mammal hunting activities in the member countries.
+The purpose of the Observation Scheme is to provide a mechanism to collect reliable information on all kinds of marine mammal hunting activities in the member countries.
 The Scheme shall provide a mechanism to oversee whether NAMMCO recommendations are implemented and national regulations are followed.
 Furthermore, the Scheme shall provide a foundation for member states to evaluate whether a recommendation is serving its purpose or not, and in general contribute to the improvement of the national regulations.

 The Scheme also contributes to ensuring transparency in whaling and sealing operations in the region.

 NAMMCO observers have no authority (of jurisdiction) and consequently cannot intervene in the hunting or other activities connected with the hunting.

 National inspectors are approved by national authorities to exercise control and if necessary, to intervene in the hunting or other activities connected with the hunting.
 This authority is enshrined in the national legislation.